smaugustine/smaugustine.github.io/curriculum-vitae.md

 - B.A.
 (Hons.), Medieval Studies (University of Waterloo, 2015)
 	- Minors: History, Classical Studies

-### Conference Papers and Talks
+### Conference Papers and Lectures
 1. Dickinson, Augustine.
 "Sorcerers, Snakes, and Devils: Non-Christians in the _Gadlāt_ of Ethiopian Evangelizing Saints."
 Paper presented at the 54th International Congress on Medieval Studies (ICMS), Kalamazoo, MI, May 8-12, 2019.

+2. Dickinson, Augustine.
+"Eucharistic Liturgies in the Ethiopian Orthodox Church."
+Guest lecture given for TRP2123 "Orthodox Eucharistic Liturgies and Liturgical Theology" at Trinity College, University of Toronto, March 18, 2019.

-2. Dickinson, Augustine. "'Good' Faith & 'Bad' Faith: The Place of Magico-Religious Traditions in Ethiopian Christianity."
+3. Dickinson, Augustine. "'Good' Faith & 'Bad' Faith: The Place of Magico-Religious Traditions in Ethiopian Christianity."
 Public lecture given at the Sheptytsky Institute of Eastern Christian Studies, Toronto, ON, December 4, 2018.

-3. Dickinson, Augustine.
+4. Dickinson, Augustine.
 "Magic Names & Scrolls: Understanding Popular Religion in Ethiopia."
 Paper presented at the Conference on Archaeology, the Medieval, and Experimental Learning Outcomes for Tomorrow (CAMELOT), Waterloo, ON, September 16, 2018.

-4. Dickinson, Augustine.
+5. Dickinson, Augustine.
 "Zärʾa Yaʿəqob's Campaign Against Magic: Prayer, Rhetoric, and Policy."
 Paper presented at the 53rd International Congress on Medieval Studies (ICMS), Kalamazoo, MI, May 9-13, 2018.

-5. Dickinson, Augustine.
+6. Dickinson, Augustine.
 "Portrayal of the Magician in the Polemics of Emperor Zärʾa Yaʿəqob of Ethiopia."
 Paper presented at the 51st International Congress on Medieval Studies (ICMS), Kalamazoo, MI, May 11-15, 2016.

 ### Digital Projects
 1. Ethiopicist.com ([ethiopicist.com](https://ethiopicist.com)) (in development)